deanwampler/spark-scala-tutorial/tutorial/README.md

 The default is `data/kjvdat.txt`.

+There is also an alternative to `SparkStreaming8` called `SparkStreaming8SQL`, which uses a SQL query rather than the RDD API to do the calculation.
+To use this variant, pass the `--sql` argument when you invoke either version of `SparkStreaming8Main` or `SparkStreaming8MainSocket`.

-To run the same logic in Hadoop, there is `hadoop.HSparkStreaming8` driver.
+To run a subset of these combinations in Hadoop, there is `hadoop.HSparkStreaming8` driver.
 Similarly to `SparkStreaming8Main`, it starts the `DataSocketSever` process *locally* (outside of Hadoop), then submits `SparkStreaming8` to your Hadoop environment.
 There is also a script driver, `scripts/sparkstreaming8.sh`.

 Note that the Hadoop implementation of this example doesn't support watching for new files in a directory.
 That's not a Spark Streaming limitation.
+Also, the SQL variant is not supported, but it would be easy to add this capability.

 ## How Spark Streaming Works